Edujugon/graphql-directive-resolve-as/README.md

 Graphql directive to resolve fields as different prop names of the belonging object.

-This directive helps you not to declare resolvers over and over just because the name you wanna expose is different to the prop name.
+This directive helps you not to declare resolvers over and over just because the name you want to expose is different to the prop name.

 It allows resolution for nested objects, converting a string in dot notation into an object reference.